 It just goes to show that a beach towel doesn’t have to come as standard for a family summer holiday.
 This was our very first summer in the mountains and it most certainly won’t be our last!

 Would you swap the beach for the mountains?
 Have you already been in the summer?
 I’d love to know about your experiences.
-Let me know in the comments below or at:
+Let me know in the comments box below.

 PIN FOR LATER